iltommi/qdb-documentation/source/api/c.rst

     :type handle: qdb_handle_t
     :param alias: A pointer to a null terminated string representing the entry's alias for which the expiry must be set.
     :type alias: const char *
-    :param expiry_time: Absolute time after which the entry expires
+    :param expiry_time: Absolute time after which the entry expires, in seconds, relative to epoch
     :type expiry_time: :c:type:`qdb_time_t`

     :returns: An error code of type :c:type:`qdb_error_t`